Tea is grown in many regions across the world and enjoyed universally with over 10,000 different variations.

 - Resist pests, drought or flooding

-- Produce a high quality leaf.
+- Produce a high-quality leaf.

 Cuttings and cloned leaves taken from these parent bushes allow planters to produce new stock by vegetative propagation.

 Tea leaves are harvested all year round in some regions.
 In others, the tea plants enter a period of dormancy caused by lack of sunlight.
 This dormant period is actually highly favourable for the production of good quality tea.
-Because the plant awakens in spring, ready for the first harvest of the year with more concentrated aromatic ingredients.
+The plant awakens in spring, ready for the first harvest of the year with more concentrated aromatic ingredients.

 Harvesting the Tea Leaves

 A dominant factor that affects the method used for the harvesting of tea leaves is accessibility.
-For tea plantations set on steep mountain sides with limited accessibility hand picking is the only way.
+For tea plantations set on steep mountain sides with limited accessibility, hand picking is the only way.
 Pickers pinch the delicate shoots between their thumb and forefingers according to the picking style they are following.

 Delicate hand picking is required to harvest the finest quality teas (often done with the nimble fingers of women).
 There is even a style known in China as being reserved for emperors in ancient times.
 This is referred to as ‘imperial picking’ and also known as ‘super-fine’ picking.
 With this picking style it is the bud and just the first single leaf that are delicately picked.

 Tea plantations in accessible locations, such as on the humid plains of Kenya, are fast growing with a heavy harvest.
-In these situations a larger scale of picking style is required, even machines are used to harvest the tea.
+In these situations, a larger scale of picking style is required, even machines are used to harvest the tea.
 The terrain allows for modern technology to sweep through the rows of plants, producing a much larger quantity and weight.
-These large scale harvests mostly make their way into our everyday tea bags.
+These large-scale harvests mostly make their way into our everyday tea bags.

 If the tea is not growing all year round; picking typically occurs twice a year during early spring and early summer.
 Production of these teas depends on the type of tea that’s created.